atmulyana/expressCartMobile/README.md

 3. Download/clone this project.

-4. Edit common.js file in this project.
+4. Edit `server.js` file at the root of this project.
 Find the line

         const SERVER = 'http://192.168.56.1:1111';